mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 I only want to run `pdftotext`, so I only need CMake and FreeType.

+This is normally the stage during building a tool from source where the pain begins.
+I find out that tool A depends on library X, then I have to research how to install X, and it depends on package Y, and on and on.
+And often, there's a package available but only for different version of my OS.

+With Nix, installing dependencies is easier than in other environments because:

+- Nix has one of the largest package repositories of any package manager, so most packages I need are already available.
+- Nix packages are not tied to any OS version, so as long as there's a Nix package for my architecture, I can use it.

-Looking at the [Nix package repository](https://search.nixos.org), I see that packages for cmake and freetype are already available:
+Looking at the [Nix package repository](https://search.nixos.org), I see that packages for cmake and freetype are indeed already available:

 - [cmake](https://search.nixos.org/packages?channel=24.05&show=cmake&from=0&size=50&sort=relevance&type=packages&query=cmake)
 - [freetype](https://search.nixos.org/packages?channel=24.05&show=freetype&from=0&size=50&sort=relevance&type=packages&query=freetype)